Water Operations Update

-The average daily diversion from the Bow River was 780 cfs (22 m3/s) over the last week.
-Bow flows remain strong for July, averaging 4,250 cfs (120 m3/s) which is considered to be high flow stage for the river.
-All water demand is being met from the river diversion, with our internal storage remaining full.
-There are no plans currently to limit the per acre allocation for irrigators however it is important to recognize that the Bow will weaken as the weeks go by so the WID encourages our users to irrigate while supply remains strong and no limits are in place.
+The average daily diversion from the Bow River was 772 cfs ( 21.8 m3/s) over the last week.
+Bow flows remain strong for the time of year with the recent rainfall adding to total flows, keeping the Bow River stage at high currently.
+All water demand is the district is being met from river diversion only with internal storage remaining full.
+There are no plans to implement an allocation of water for the remainder of 2025 season however the district continues to urge users to irrigate while supply is strong.

 WID records show a total of 981 irrigation systems in the WID.
-Of these, 750 systems have applied water in 2025, currently 240 irrigation systems are running and applying water.
+Of these, 778 systems have applied some water in 2025, currently 29 irrigation systems are on the role as running and applying water, a sharp decline from the 223 systems that were recorded as running prior to the most recent rainfall.

 IMPORTANT WATER USE UPDATES